Bioethics Certificate Program

 COURSE OF STUDY

-Students should check the course catalog to confirm when the courses are offered.
-The term and time may change from what is listed in the table below and some courses are only offered every other year.
+Students should check the Bloomberg School of Public Health course directory to confirm when the courses are offered.
 Students should also check for pre-requisites and whether instructor consent is required.

-All students are required to complete this free online course during their first term of study.
+All students are required to complete this online noncredit course in their first term of study.

 Elective Courses (minimum of 9 credits)